zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 3. `git pull https://github.com/usrbinkat/kong-charts-feat-cert-manager.git feature-proxy-and-mtls-with-certmanager`
 4. `helm dependencies update`

-Once all of the dependencies are installed, deploy Kong Gateway to the Kubernetes cluster:
+Once all dependencies are installed and ready, deploy Kong Gateway to your cluster:

 1. Add the Kong Helm Repo: